 Check Out Different Options

 Before you commit to one GIC, it’s smart to look around.
-See what different interest rates are offered, and what the time limits or terms look like.
-Sometimes, there are special GIC opportunities for international students with different timeframes and conditions, so be sure to look for those.
+See what different interest rates are offered and what the time limits or terms look like.
+Sometimes, there are special GIC opportunities for international students which offer different timeframes and conditions.
 You can also check with your college or university to see if they have any GIC recommendations.

 Ask Questions